JEP 200: The Modular JDK

 A tabular summary of all of the modules, including footprint metrics for a Linux/AMD64 build, is available here.

-The current module-graph definition has some known flaws, listed below.
-Fixes for these issues will likely result in small changes to the content and structure of the graph.
+The current module-graph definition has at least one known flaw, listed below.
+Fixing this issue will likely result in small changes to the content and structure of the graph.

 java.managementmodule depends upon